 This area is retained to the UK government, so the Scottish Government has limited power.
 However, they should be actively promoting the development and use of alternatives.

-Animals that are companions to humans
+Animals who are companions to humans

 OneKind supports human-animal relationships that are beneficial to both.
 Animal companions bring us joy and mental health support – this is wonderful as long as the animals feel the same way.
 Keeping animals in our homes brings a responsibility to make sure that their physical and psychological needs are fully met.